pirex360/powershell-snippets/README.md

 ## Auto Update Powershell Script
 File: `copy_source_destination.ps1`
-- For Microsoft Windows, copy files from source folder and all sub-directories to a destination path.
+- For Microsoft Windows, copy files from the source folder and all sub-directories to a destination path.
 The extension could be personalized, ex: `"*.pdf" or "*.*"`
+- Also it checks if in destination are files that do not belong to the source folder, deleting the ones that are absent.
+- Source files are untouched

 ## Concept of require(like in PHP) to separate code concerns into different files
 Folder: `\require`